Mahir-Uddin0/IBM-AI-app-dev-final-project/README.md

 - The API endpoint (`sn-watson-emotion.labs.skills.network`) is **specific to the IBM Cloud IDE** used in the course.
 - If you run this project outside the Skills Network Lab, the API call may **not return results**, since public access is not available.

+### 🔧 To replicate outside IBM Skills Network Labs
+- You can adapt the project to use IBM’s official Watson Natural Language Understanding (NLU) API, which requires creating an IBM Cloud account and generating an API key.
+- Update the `emotion_detector()` function with your API key and endpoint from IBM Cloud.